 In January 2014, our Board of Directors authorized a \$100.0 million share repurchase program.
-The timing and amount of any shares repurchased will be determined by management based on its evaluation of market conditions and other factors, and the Board of Directors may choose to suspend, expand or discontinue the repurchase program at any time.
-During the first six months of fiscal year 2015, we repurchased 1.3 million shares of our common stock for \$32.9 million, with \$14.5 million remaining under the current authorization.
+During the first nine months of fiscal year 2015, we repurchased 1.3 million shares of our common stock for \$32.9 million, with \$14.5 million remaining under the current authorization.